 This is amazing.
 I can't believe I'm able to manipulate my mana so easily, Michael thought, his happiness overflowing.

 He wasn't sure what exactly had changed, but now he no longer needed to strain or even use his soul to stir his mana.
-This was something he couldn't have even imagined doing back when he only possessed a single white ring.
+This was something he couldn't even think of doing back when he only possessed a single white ring.

 I wonder if I can use chore magic without incantations?
 The thought appeared in his mind, taking root.

-Keeping his eyes closed, he turned to his new tutor.
+Keeping his eyes closed, he asked his new tutor.

 "Melody, is it possible to cast chore magic just by manipulating your mana?"

 "Of course… It's possible to cast any spell without the use of incantations."
-She replied, her tone carrying a touch of annoyance.
-It was clear he had asked a rather rudimentary question.
+She replied, her tone carrying some annoyance.
+It was clear that he had asked quite a rudimentary question.

 "Haha, I see.
 Let's try it then!"

-"Y-You—" Melody reached out, but quickly pulled her hand back as realization set in.
-Her annoyance shifted to anticipation, and a smug grin spread across her lips.
+"Y-You—" Melody reached out, but quickly pulled her hand back as realization crept onto her face.
+Her annoyance slowly turned to anticipation as a smug grin pulled at her lips.

-"Be my guest," she added, taking her seat and watching him intently, as if awaiting a good show.
+"Be my guest," she added, taking her seat and watching intently, as if waiting for a good show.

 Unaware of Melody's change in attitude, Michael focused inward.
-He was quite familiar with the incantations for chore magic, especially since these were the only spells he could cast.
+He was rather familiar with the incantations for chore magic, especially since this was the only spells he could cast.

-An incantation was a word or command spoken to direct the mana to move in a specific way.
-With his talent, he could only ever learn the incantations themselves, never the theory behind the mana.
+An incantation was a word or command that was uttered, forcing the mana to move in a specific fashion.
+With his talent, he could only ever learn the incantations themselves, not the mana theory behind it.

 Fluvere Lente…

 His mana stirred in his meridians, right by his ring.
-Michael watched as the red mist swirled together obediently, awaiting his next command.
+Michael watched as the red mist swirled together obediently, waiting for his next command.

 Aqua—Surge, he muttered.

-The red mist condensed further, rushing towards his hand like a torrent.
-He snapped open his eyes and watched as a small spout of water appeared from his forefinger, splashing onto the wooden table.
+The red mist condensed further, surging towards his hand like a rapid.
+He snapped open his eyes and watched the small spout of water that appeared from his forefinger, coincidentally wetting the wooden table.

 "Ah…"